payaljasud/stocks_Portfolio_Management_system/README.md

 * Cloud database integration
 * Modern UI using CustomTkinter

-## Contributing
-Contributions, issues, and feature requests are welcome.
-Feel free to fork the repository and submit a pull request.

 # License
 This project is open-source and available under the MIT License.